ozum/hapi-locale/README-JSDOC.md

 ### 4. Getter and Setter Methods

-Plugin adds getter and setter methods to request object.
-Name of the methods are set via `options.createGetter` and `options.createSetter` options.
-If those options are null or there are already methods available with given names in request object, no methods will be added.
-Default values are `request.i18n.getLocale` and `request.i18n.setLocale`.
+Plugin uses getter and setter methods.
+It creates them if `options.createAccessorsIfNotExists` is true and they do not exist.
+Name of the methods are set via `options.getter` and `options.setter` options.
+Default values are `i18n.getLocale` and `i18n.setLocale`.

 ### 5. Callback is called